Combining Different V1 Brain Model Variants to Improve Robustness to Image Corruptions in CNNs: Discussion

 \section{Discussion}

-In this work, we make progress towards closing the gap between CNNs and human vision in terms of robustness to common image corruptions.
-First, we demonstrate that different variants of a V1 front-end, the VOneBlock, lead to models that are more robust to specific types of corruptions while being more vulnerable to others and with degraded accuracy on clean images.
-Remarkably, by creating an ensemble of different variants we eliminate these performance trade-offs, developing a model that is considerably more robust in all categories of corruptions than the corresponding base model without compromising on clean accuracy.
-We also show that using knowledge distillation to compress the knowledge in the ensemble into an individual VOneNet generates a model of comparable size to the base model that is more robust in all categories of corruptions while maintaining clean accuracy.
+Developing models that are more robust to image perturbations and can better generalize to OOD stimuli is a major goal in computer vision.
+Here, we built models that improve robustness to all categories of common image corruptions without compromising on clean accuracy by combining machine learning techniques (ensembling and distillation) and a biologically-constrained front-end (the VOneBlock).
+While these models fail short of fully addressing the problem of robust generalization and employ techniques that are hardly biologically-plausible, this work demonstrates that it is possible to combine the different advantages of specific V1 neuronal populations to build models with considerable gains in robustness to common corruptions.

-While there have been extensive studies characterizing the different neuronal populations in primate V1 \cite{DeValois1982531, DeValois1982545, Ringach2002a, Ringach2002b}, there is a significant gap in our understanding of the roles played by the various neuronal types in dealing with different image statistics.
-By simulating a V1-like front-end whose components are mappable to the brain, Dapello, Marques, et al. took the first steps to investigate the role of various neuronal types in dealing with adversarial attacks and common image corruptions \cite{dapello_simulating_2020}.
-Here, we build on their work by generating variants of additional cell types (e.g. cells with peak spatial frequencies > 5.6cpd) and by investigating their roles in robustness to image perturbations on a separate dataset.
-Consistent with their findings, our results demonstrate that different V1 cell types are vulnerable to different perturbations while conferring benefits to others.
+There have been extensive studies characterizing the different neuronal populations in primate V1 \cite{DeValois1982531, DeValois1982545, Ringach2002a, Ringach2002b}.
+However, there remains a significant gap in our understanding of the roles played by these various neuronal types in dealing with different image statistics.
+By simulating a V1-like front-end whose components are mappable to the brain, Dapello, Marques, et al. took the first steps to investigate the role of specific neuronal types in dealing with adversarial attacks and common image corruptions \cite{dapello_simulating_2020}.
+Here, we build on their work by generating variants of additional cell types and investigating their roles in robustness to multiple common image corruptions.
+Our results demonstrate that different V1 cell types are vulnerable to different corruptions while conferring benefits to others.
 For example, neurons with high peak spatial frequencies are important for clean image performance but cause models to be more susceptible to blur and noise corruptions.
 Interestingly, simple cells were found to be beneficial in all cases while complex cells increased vulnerability to all corruptions (although complex cells had been found to be beneficial for adversarial robustness \cite{dapello_simulating_2020}).